-The invasive common reed (Phragmites) is a 'restricted' plant species regulated by the Ontario Invasive Species Act (2015), and under the Act it is illegal to import, deposit, release, grow, buy, sell, lease or trade this species.
-Phragmites is present throughout marshes in the Study Area.
+The invasive common reed (Phragmites) is a 'restricted' plant species regulated by the Ontario Invasive Species Act (2015), and under the Act it is illegal to import, deposit, release, grow, buy, sell, lease, or trade this species.
+Phragmites is present throughout the existing ROW.
 If Phragmites control is required for this project, further field studies are recommended during Detail Design, including site-specific mapping.
-A clean equipment protocol may be required for machinery entering riparian areas to prevent the spread of invasive species into the feature.
+A clean equipment protocol is required for machinery entering riparian areas to prevent the spread of invasive species into the feature.